andrew/ultimate-awesome/README.md

 - [awesome-ycombinator](https://github.com/xiaomingx/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-mcp](https://github.com/xlxxcc/awesome-mcp) - Awesome Model Context Protocol Servers.
 - [awesome-gif](https://github.com/ycaihua/awesome-gif) - A curated list of awesome gif tools & scripts.
-- [awesome-cyber-security](https://github.com/yehezkiel1086/awesome-cyber-security) - A bunch of resources containing learning resources, certifications, security frameworks, bug bounties, podcasts and tools used for cyber security.
 - [awesome-automated-machine-learning](https://github.com/YIWEI-CHEN/awesome-automated-machine-learning) - A curated list of awesome automated machine learning resources.
+- [awesome-html-css](https://github.com/zedix/awesome-html-css) - Resources on the super power of HTML and CSS.
 - [awesome-web-developer-up-to-date](https://github.com/zedix/awesome-web-developer-up-to-date) - Awesome resources to keep yourself up to date as a (front) web developer.
 - [awesome-olympiads](https://github.com/0101011/awesome-olympiads) - LIst of programming and math olympiads and contests.
 - [awesome-ai-research-tools](https://github.com/0x11c11e/awesome-ai-research-tools) - A curated list of AI tools specifically designed to assist in research activities, including tools for literature reviews, citation management, data analysis, and more.
 This repository is intended for researchers, students, and professionals who want to leverage AI to enhance their research workflows.